Bermuda Race Roll of Honour

 The idea for the Roll of Honour was formalized at and shortly after a meeting at the Royal Bermuda Yacht Club on June 22, 2006 by Kirk Cooper, John Rousmaniere, Kaighn Smith, Owen Smith, and de Forest Trimingham.

-As of 2018, when the two newest members of the Roll of Honour were named, the selection committee included John Rousmaniere, John Winder, Stephen Kempe, and Bjorn Johnson.
+As of 2020, when the newest members of the Roll of Honour were named, the selection committee included John Rousmaniere, John Winder, Stephen Kempe, John Osmond, and Lawrence Glenn.
 Nominations from the public are welcome and will be forwarded to the committee if sent to email@example.com; when nominating an individual, include a list of relevant races sailed and a rationale for selection.

 Members of the Bermuda Race Roll of Honour